SU-IST707-SP26/group-project-treeo/admin/WORKLOG.md

 # WORKLOG.md

+## 2026-03-29 - Random Forest Models

+**Context**: Continued working on the random forest modeling.

+**Work Completed**:
+- Completed three iterations of Random Forest Modeling to try and fine tune the model.
+- Potentially looking for other modeling methods that might be more effective for our data and goal.

+**Files Created**:
+- `checkpoint/models/random_forest(1).ipynb` (Brealin)

+**Impact**: Second Modeling Method Complete

+---

 ## 2026-03-22 - Searching for Data

 **Context**: Find possible datasets that could be incorporated for policing and reporting